trpc/trpc/www/docs/further/subscriptions.md

 The client connects to the server and keeps the connection open and will with to the best of its ability reconnect and gracefully recover if you track the emissions using [`tracked()`](#tracked).

+If you have a finite amount of events to stream, you should consider using [httpBatchStreamLink](../client/links/httpBatchStreamLink.md) instead.

 ## WebSockets or Server-sent Events?

 You can either use WebSockets or [Server-sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) to setup real-time subscriptions in tRPC.